 Discuss Your Relationship Dynamic

-The next type of open communication piece that you need to have is a change in responsibilities.
+The next type of open communication piece that you need to have to ensure your relationship survives CRNA school is a change in responsibilities.
 This is huge for those of you who have children or who maybe are in a relationship and have a very specific role that you play.
 I equally had a classmate who was in that type of marriage.
 This is how you were raised.
 This is usually how this stuff forms, just letting you know.
 As a woman, that marriage dynamic, which was complained about on many car rides to and from school, was that the woman cooks and cleans, and the man comes home, puts his feet up, and watches TV while they run the household.

 That was what was expected.
 While it was never a problem prior to CRNA school because equally both of them grew up in situations like that where they thought that was the norm, and they were okay with it, they embraced it.
 That was what they felt like love was between a man and a woman.
 I’m not saying it’s wrong or right.
 I’m saying that was normal for them.
 Once CRNA school started, there was a lot of tension there because she needed more help, and she couldn’t go home and make dinner all the time.
 She couldn’t go home and clean up and tidy the house.
 She got annoyed by it like, “You need to help out and do more because I don’t have the time, and I need your help.”